 Ostap is a registered architect and founding partner of Clouds Architecture Office.
 He is a professor at Pratt Institute and has been an invited critic at various universities.
 He holds a Master of Architecture degree from Harvard University Graduate School of Design.
 His most recent awards include first place in NASA's Mars Habitat Challenge, and consecutive AIA Honor awards for built projects in New York City.
 His speculative work engaging the atmosphere has been exhibited and published worldwide.

 Blake Scholl is founder/CEO at Boom Supersonic, the Denver startup building supersonic passenger aircraft.
-Previously, Blake held leadership roles at Amazon.com and was co-founder and CEO at Kima Labs (acquired by Groupon).
+Previously, he held leadership roles at Amazon.com and was co-founder and CEO at Kima Labs (acquired by Groupon).
 Scholl is an avid pilot and holds a BS in Computer Science from Carnegie Mellon University.

 Sila Siva graduated from the architecture department of Istanbul Technical University and studied Urban Design & Spatial Planning at the St. Lucas School of Architecture in Belgium.
 She is an architect and project coordinator at Istanbul-based Autoban.
 The firm works across architecture and interiors, product and experiential design, forging a reputation for thoughtfulness and experimentation.
 Their work has redefined Istanbul’s cityscape, including numerous hospitality, residential and public realm developments, and is also found in London, Madrid, Hong Kong, Moscow and China, as well as Azerbaijan.

 Jonathan D. Solomon

 Jonathan D. Solomon is an Associate Professor and Director of the Department of Architecture, Interior Architecture and Designed Objects at the School of the Art Institute of Chicago.
 His drawings, analytical and counterfactual urban narratives, appear in Cities Without Ground (ORO, 2012), and 13 Projects for the Sheridan Expressway (PAPress, 2004).
 Solomon edits Forty-Five, a journal of outside research, and was curator of the US Pavilion at the 2010 Venice Architecture Biennale.
 His interests include extra-disciplinary, post-growth, and non-anthroponormative design futures.
 Solomon received a BA from Columbia University and an MArch from Princeton University and is a licensed architect in the State of Illinois.